Learn more about rectal bleeding: introduction

 Various creams, ointments and suppositories are available from pharmacies without a prescription.
 They can be used to relieve any swelling and discomfort.

-These medicines should only be used for five to seven days at a time.
+These medicines should only be used for 5 to 7 days at a time.
 They may irritate the sensitive skin around your anus if you use them longer than this.

 Any medication should be combined with the diet and self care advice discussed above.